sstadlberger/botvac-wifi/README.md

 The software also includes a simple HTML interface for the websocket connection.
 Connect with a browser to the bot to see it.
 The websocket connection is automatically established in the background.
 Type a command and press enter to send the command.
 The results are automatically displayed.
 You can disconnect by typing /disconnect or clear the screen by typing /clear.

 ### Command Syntax
 Send help to the bot to see an overview of all commands or send help commandname to get help for a specific command.
-Neato also offers a programmers manual: https://www.neatorobotics.com/resources/programmersmanual_20140305.pdf

 ## Known Issues and Limitations
 * Only one user can be connected at the same time.
 If a new user connects, the old user is disconnected.
 This is intentional and by design to prevent issues with the bot and data corruption with multiple users.
 * The websocket responses contain only ASCII characters.
 All special characters get replaced by a underscore.
 This is only relevant for the text of non-english error messages.
 The error code is transmitted unchanged.
 This a limitation of the microcontroller/IDE.
-* Responses that are to big to fit into a single TCP packet are split up into multiple websocket messages.
-Always check for the response for the end of file marker (ctrl-z; \x1A).
-This a workaround for a possible bug in the network APIs (see also https://github.com/Links2004/arduinoWebSockets/issues/85).

 **The (sadly) necessary disclaimer:**